Hackinator07/thebirdiebriefing.github.io/src/data/articles/lotte-championship-2025.md

 **Tickets and Details**

 The LOTTE Championship begins Wednesday evening, October 1, with coverage each night from 6 to 9 p.m.
 CT on Golf Channel.
-The $3 million purse will be split among a 120-player field featuring 21 of the top 50 players in the Rolex Rankings.
+The $3 million purse will be split among the 120-player field featuring 21 of the top 50 players in the Rolex Rankings.

 Daily tickets start at $34 for general admission and $154 for Champions Club.
 Weekly passes start at $99 for general admission and $480 for Champions Club.
 Your Champions Club ticket gets you access to the tournament grounds plus a shared hospitality space overlooking the 18th at Hoakalei Country Club.
 You'll also get two drink tickets, grab-and-go food, and complimentary general parking.